 Mr. Maltz is a former Chair of the Professional Responsibility Committee of the New York City Bar (2002-2005) and former Chair and then Co-Chair of the Ethics Committee of the Westchester County Bar Association.
 He served as a member of the New York County Lawyers’ Ethics Institute and was appointed to the New York State Bar Advertising Task Force.
 He was also former Chair of the Briarcliff Manor Ethics Board, as well as a former Referee for the Judicial Conduct Commission.

 Mr. Maltz was certified to teach an ethics CLE course by the New York State Continuing Legal Education Board and he lectures often on disciplinary and ethical issues for New York State, City, and County Bar associations and for private law firms.
-He has taught professional responsibility at Benjamin N. Cardozo School of
+He has taught professional responsibility at Benjamin N. Cardozo School of Law, and has published articles in the New York Law Journal, New York State Bar Journal, and Georgetown Journal of Legal Ethics.
+He has also acted as an ethics expert.

 John B. Harris is a litigation partner at Frankfurt Kurnit Klein & Selz.
 He has broad experience in legal ethics and professional responsibility practice and frequently defends law firms, lawyers, and other professionals against claims of legal malpractice, breach of fiduciary duty and fraud.
 He also counsels lawyers on their ethical responsibilities and represents lawyers in disputes with current and former partners.